geet-h17/infra-dev/gitleaks-scanner/README.md

 - Upload GitLeaks report: Uploads the GitLeaks report as an artifact named gitleaks-report.json using the actions/upload-artifact@v3 action.

 ### Sample Code
-A sample Python file send_sms.py is provided to demonstrate how to use a Twilio API key to send an SMS message.
+A sample Python file py is provided to demonstrate how to use a Twilio API key to send an SMS message.

 ### Testing the GitLeaks Scan Workflow